 Here is how the images will come up in your chat widget.

-Paste the custom payload JSON code in the ‘Custom’ – ‘Configure bot’s reply’ section.
+Paste the custom payload JSON code in the +Custom – ‘Configure bot’s reply’ section & save.
 Please refer to this doc to get the custom payload JSON examples.

 Here is how the above carousel will render in your chat widget:

-Transfer to a human agent
+Transfer Bot to a Human Agent

 The chatbot to human hand-off plays a significant role in customer support and critical situations.
 It is useful when your chatbot is unable to understand the user’s query and fails to answer them.